Frequently Asked Questions about Adoptions

 Q: When will I know the status of my application?

 A: You will be notified in writing by mail if we have further questions about your application.
 We will also let you know by mail whether your application has been approved or denied.
+We attempt to process all applications within a week and issue a response.
+There are times when the process may take longer if the Adoption Committee is engaged in events.

 Q: What happens if the pug I was applying for has already been adopted?